JTannerShaw/.then/README.md

 <h1 align='center' style='font-weight: bold'> .then() </h1>
 <div>
 <p align='center'>.then is an App for developers to go to for asking questions on coding problems.
-It is inspired by <a href='https://www.quora.com'>Quora</a>
+It is inspired by <a style='font-weight: bold'href='https://www.quora.com'>Quora</a>
 <br>
 </br>
 </p>